LdDl/object-detection-opencv-rust/README.md

 * You do not want use Pytorch / Tensorflow / Jax or any other DL/ML framework (someday it may happen to use pure ONNX without OpenCV features in this crate - PR's are welcome);
 * You need to use OpenCV's DNN module to initialize neural network;

+_- Why no YOLOv5?_

+I think there is a difference in postprocessing stuff between v8 and v5 version.
+I need more time to investigate what should be done exactly to make v5 work.

 ## Prerequisites

 * For sure you must have OpenCV installed with DNN extra module.
 If you need to ulitize power of GPU/OpenVINO then you need to consider corresponding extra modules too.